 • Why IoT complexity is impossible to master manually

-For businesses looking to adopt IoT and benefit from all it has to offer, these findings should serve as a warning of the added complexity it will bring to the enterprise cloud ecosystem.
+For businesses looking to adopt IoT and benefit from all it has to offer, these findings should serve as a warning of the added complexity it will bring to the cloud ecosystem.
 As a result, CIOs need to make sure they are simultaneously putting plans and solutions in place to help manage IoT performance issues when they arise.

 So, how do we put these concerns to rest?

-The layers of complexity building up inside IoT ecosystems are increasing the challenge of managing enterprise cloud environments a thousand-fold, making the lives of IT teams harder by the minute.
+The layers of complexity building up inside IoT ecosystems are increasing the challenge of managing cloud environments a thousand-fold, making the lives of IT teams harder by the minute.

-It’s just not possible to overcome this type of complexity manually, so organizations need to look at monitoring and intelligence platforms that provide real-time situational awareness about what’s going on in their IoT ecosystem and enterprise cloud environment.
+It’s just not possible to overcome this type of complexity manually, so organizations need to look at monitoring and intelligence platforms that provide real-time situational awareness about what’s going on in their IoT ecosystem and cloud environment.

 AI sits at the heart of these platforms, enabling businesses to automatically identify IoT service components and navigate the complex links between the applications that run on them.
 AI also provides software intelligence, allowing organizations to understand every users’ experience in real time.
 This allows IT teams to instantly analyze hugely complicated, web-scale IoT environments and stay ahead of potential performance problems – alleviating any impact on users, and more importantly, on business operations and revenue.